OSGeo/PROJ/README.md

 In addition to the PROJ software package, a distribution of datum conversion grid files is also available.
-The grid package is distributed under the name `PROJ-datumgrid-x.y.zip`, where "x" is the major release version and "y" the minor release version numbers.
+The grid package is distributed under the name `proj-datumgrid-x.y.zip`, where "x" is the major release version and "y" the minor release version numbers.
 The grid package can be downloaded from the PROJ.4 website.